Gary Torgow is a talented businessman, author, and community leader. Today he serves as the Chairman of Huntington National Bank.

-Gary Torgow is the Chairman of Chemical Financial Corporation, the holding company for Chemical Bank which is the largest bank headquartered in Michigan.
-Chemical Bank recently merged with Talmer Bank, where Mr. Torgow served as Founder and Chairman.
-Gary is also the founder of the Sterling Group, a Michigan-based real estate, development and investment company, which has acquired, developed and operated a number of important landmark properties in southeastern Michigan.
+Chemical Bank previously merged with Talmer Bank, where Mr. Torgow served as Founder and Chairman.
+Gary is also the founder of the Sterling Group, a Michigan-based real estate, development and investment company, which has acquired, developed and operated several important landmark properties in southeastern Michigan.

-Gary currently serves on the Board of Jackson National Life Insurance Company of New York and Blue Cross Blue Shield of Michigan.
-Gary is a member of the Board of Business Leaders of Michigan and the Detroit Downtown Partnership.
-He is a Trustee and Board member of the Community Foundation of Southeastern Michigan and is on the Foundation Boards of Wayne State University and Henry Ford Hospital.
+Gary Torgow also serves on the board of DTE Energy and Blue Cross Blue Shield of Michigan.
+Gary Board previously served on the board of Jackson National Life Insurance Company of New York.
+Gary Torgow is also a Trustee of the Skillman Foundation, a private philanthropy group that serves as a champion of Detroit children.
+They work towards this goal in two main areas: Education and Economic Well-Being.
+Their work includes strengthening K-12 public education, afterschool learning opportunities, and college and career pathways.
+Gary is a member of the Executive Board of Business Leaders of Michigan and is a Trustee and Board member of the Community Foundation of Southeastern Michigan.
 Gary Torgow also serves as a Trustee on the Board of Touro College, the Jewish Federation of Metropolitan Detroit, is a Senior Vice President of the Orthodox Union and the Board President of Detroit’s largest Jewish Day School, the Yeshiva Beth Yehudah.
-Mr. Torgow was recently elected Chairman of the Mosaic United Steering Committee, an Israeli Jewish Initiative for the benefit of the Diaspora Jewry.
+Mr. Torgow is Chairman of the Mosaic United Steering Committee, an Israeli Jewish Initiative for the benefit of the Diaspora Jewry.

 Gary is a graduate of Yeshiva University and Wayne State University School of Law and is a member in good standing of the Michigan Bar Association.
-Mr. Torgow is married with five children.
+Gary Torgow is married with five children.